Women in South Korea: Education

 In traditional Korean society, women and girls were not given access to formal education and the literacy rate was low.
 The transition came in the late 19th century to the early 20th century when the Western Christian missionaries came to South Korea by establishing modern schools for girls.
 In 1886, Methodist missionaries found a primary school.
 In 1945, this primary school gained its status as a university, which is now called Ewha Womans University.
 Ewha Womans University is still known as the most prestigious women's university in South Korea.

 There were numerous women's schools established respectively.
 In the 1890s, Chongsin Girls' School and Paehwa Girls' School were established in Seoul, which is the capital city of Korea.
 There were about ten women institutions of higher education such as junior colleges, colleges, and university by 1987 in South Korea.
 In fact, the women enrolment for higher education was at 28%.
 In 1987, there were about 262,500 female students in higher education.
 Although more women had access to higher education compared to the past, only 16% of university and college educators were women in 1987.

-The growing number of women receiving a college education has meant that their role both in and out of the household differs from that of their mothers and grandmothers.
-Many college-educated women plan independent careers and challenge the right of parents to choose a spouse.
-The often fierce battles between university students and police during the late 1980s included female participants.
-A correspondent for the Far Eastern Economic Review quoted a male student leader as saying that "short girls make great demonstrators, as they're very tough and very hard to catch."
-The number of employed married women, however, increased by approximately 12.6 percent annually in the years since 1977.